deejaygraham/intro-to-coding/transcript.md

 Use *Pens* to draw pretty pictures

+Maths figures, moving around in relative space.
+Using angles and distances.
 Draw a square.
 Draw a triangle, draw more shapes.

 Turn n degrees, move forward, turn n degrees